redo-quest/pelican-installer/README.md

 # pelican-installer dev version
-A script to install the Pelican Panel with a graphical ui smoothly within minutes! &lt;3
+A script to install the Pelican Panel with a graphical ui smoothly within minutes! &lt;3 Works on Debian and Ubuntu (ubuntu lts gives out a no support error but you can ignore it) Did not test it on other distros but it may also work on more..

 # Install
 ```wget https://raw.githubusercontent.com/v182/pelican-installer/dev/install.sh```